gainonymous/FedFeat/Readme.md

+#FedFeat: A Novel Framework for Robust Federated Learning Through Federated Aggregation and Feature-Based Classifier Retraining

 # Federated Learning Baselines with FedFeat

 This repository provides implementations and experimental settings for various federated learning methods with and without **FedFeat**, evaluated across multiple model architectures and datasets.